The 6 Best Car Snow Removal Tools of 2024

 First, consider the size of your vehicle.
 Larger trucks or RVs can have extra-wide windshields that some snow brushes or scrapers can’t reach across.
 Taller vehicles also might require a longer tool to efficiently clear off their roofs.
 Take an extra minute or two to compare the size of a potential tool to the windshield width and roof height of your vehicle, and take note of other common mistakes to avoid when removing snow.

 You should also think about how you’re going to store your snow removal tools.
-Even though they’re typically compact in size, make sure the tool will still fit in your desired space, whether that’s in your glove box or trunk.
+Even though they’re typically compact, make sure the tool will still fit in your desired space, whether that’s in your glove box or trunk.
 However, if you plan on storing them in your home or garage, you can go with something a bit bigger.
 In this case, we recommend choosing tools with a hole for hanging up on a nail or hook when not in use.
 This simple snow removal hack will keep items from getting misplaced or lost on a shelf somewhere.

 Snow Brush and Detachable Ice Scraper